Needlesslord/PaintWars_by_BrainDeadStudios/PaintWars/README.md

 **DISCLAIMER:** This version is not the final one, so please do not mind bugs and lack of content.
 We are working on that!
 *Current version: v0.15*
+## DISCLAIMER:** There are several Parts in the code (Basic Code Structure, Render System with blit queue and Fonts with Text Bliting) that have been forked from DOLIME CORPORATION
+ ALL code inside the disclaimer parts indicated in the code (Render System, Text Bltiting & UI Structure (Highly modified)  and core game structure belong to : Dolime Corporation: https://github.com/Sanmopre/DOLIME-CORP-PROJECT-II

 ## Key Features